flamedfury/flamedfury.com/src/recordshelf.md

 ### Check out my recently played tracks

-it's not often that i'm not listening to music while out and about doing or doing chores around the house. here's a list of tracks i've had playing.
+It's not often that I'm not listening to music while out and about, walking the dogs or doing chores around the house.
+Here's a list of tracks I've had playing.

+{% include "partials/_recentlyplayed.njk" %}